ZhuorenLi/ZhuorenLi.github.io/content/projectex/reinforcement-learning-for-smooth-motion-lanning/index.md

 ![png](featured.png)

+Simultaneously considering the longterm discrete lane-change behavior goal and short-term realtime vehicle control.
+A hierarchical Reinforcement Learning method with a hybrid action space is designed to enhance driving stability and smoothness based on parameterized trajectory actions.

 ### **Highlights**
 - Proposes a stability enhanced hierarchical reinforcement learning framework to achieve smooth and flexible driving behavior in dynamic traffic environment.
 - Enables RL agent to participate in trajectory generation, where the trajectory parameter action is used to generate future motion path that adapt to various scenes.